johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

   4. Name one job that you can pursue with a background in computer science.
   5. Briefly explain why programming is a useful skill.

-The results of the survey are found in *Survey_Results.xlsx*.
+The results of the survey are found in *Survey_Results.csv*.
 Using the knowledge you've acquired from this course, store these results in **two different ways** (other than a spreadsheet).

 Write Python programs to determine at least **five** of the following: